Azure/carbon-aware-keda-operator/README.md

       maxReplicas: 10                      # do less
 ```

-To set the thresholds, the idea is to find the range between minimum and maximum carbon intensity ranges and divide them into “buckets”.
+To set the thresholds, the idea is to find ranges between minimum and maximum carbon intensity and divide them into “buckets”.

-In the example above, we use 3 thresholds that represent “low”, “medium”, and “high” where :
+In the example above, we use 3 thresholds that represent “low”, “medium”, and “high” buckets where :

 - the 3 buckets size is defined by : (max - min) / 3 = (571 - 370) / 3 = 67